dandevri/website/pages/speaking/rider.md

 * I will not create my slides in other programs then I'm currently using myself (keynote).

 ## Accessibility
-* Provide open captioning for the audience.
+* Provide open captioning for the audience (CART).
+* Provide transcripts of the talk (I'll usually have one for a talk I've given before).
 * Ensure all official event venues are accessible to people with mobility issues, including people who use wheelchairs.
 This includes the stage and social gatherings around the event.
 * Reserve some seating in the front rows for people with vision impairments.
 * Run a financial aid, scholarship, opportunity grant, or similar program for attendees.
 * If providing or otherwise facilitating meals, be responsive to people with dietary restrictions.
+* If requested, I'll provide material ahead of time to participants.

 ## Inclusive
 * No all white male panels.